KRISHNA DAS CATALOG

 Breath of the Heart (2001)

-The best of the three worlds: the passionate magic of a live kirtan with Krishna Das recorded in the ultimate environment of Hollywood’s famed Cello Studios, produced by rap/rock legend, Rick Rubin, known for his transparent, essential sound.
-Add to the mix the contributions of a stellar group of supporting musicians, including Ty Burhoe (tabla), Steve Gorn (bansuri), Lili Haydn (violin), John McDowell (percussion), Benmont Tench (keyboard, piano), and Benjy Wertheimer (esraj), along with the heartfull singing of the fifty-strong Kosmic Kirtan Posse Choir (including Beastie Boy Mike D), the result is both transcendent and exquisitely embodied.
+Breath of the Heart marks the first collaboration between Krishna Das and legendary producer Rick Rubin.
+Recorded at Hollywood’s world-famous Cello Studios in 2001, Rubin elegantly captures the magic of a live kirtan with KD.
+The recording boasts a stellar group of supporting musicians, including Ty Burhoe (tabla), Steve Gorn (bansuri), Lili Haydn (violin), John McDowell (percussion), Benmont Tench (keyboard, piano), and Benjy Wertheimer (esraj), along with the heartful singing of the fifty-strong Kosmic Kirtan Posse Choir (including Beastie Boy Mike D), and the result is both transcendent and exquisitely embodied.